Kara Kuzhambu Recipe with step by step photos. An easy kara kulambu using kathirikkai (brinjals), shallots, garlic and very basic masala powders.

 Recently when my SIL visited me, she gave the procedure that she got from the Master who cooks this kara kuzhambu for marriages.

-It was the same recipe and the ingredients but the order in which we add the ingredients made a huge difference and when I tried it later, the taste and flavor was bang on.
+It was the same recipe and the ingredients but the order in which we add the ingredients made a huge difference.

 1. Heat a flat bottomed pan with oil.
 Add thalippu vadagam and let it splutter.
 Place the kathirikkai spreaded out over the oil.